MrAnwari/casestudy/documentation.md

 ## Process
 ### Steps taken during this process:

-1) The first dataset will be processed and cleaned on a Google Big Query using SQL since it is a large dataset which contains over 5k rows.
+#### 1) The first dataset will be processed and cleaned on a Google Big Query using SQL since it is a large dataset which contains over 5k rows.
 The steps are as follows:
 - Create a dataset on BigQuery and create a table by uploading the three files we have downloaded: akra.csv, medc.csv, and pgas.csv.
 - Open each file, check the schema, and open the preview menu to ensure the data are complete and in the correct format.
 For the timestamp column, the data should be in DATE format, and the price data should be in Integer format.
 - The dataset provides historical daily price data for each stock from 2001 or their respective IPO dates up to 2022.
-Since I only require the data from 2021 to 2022 and specifically the closing price data, filter the dataset by executing the following query:
+Since we only require the data from 2021 to 2022 and specifically the closing price data, filter the dataset by executing the following query:

 ```sql
 SELECT